dfcastellanos/MEPLS/doc/tutorial/step5.md

 In summary, we assign to each slip system \f$ n \f$ an activation rate \f$ \nu(n) \f$ based on its distance to threshold \f$ \Delta \tau^{\rm c}(n) \f$.
 Then we simulate the sequence of activation of slip events and the waiting times in between consecutive events as a superposition of Poisson processes.
 There are several possibilities to implement the KMC.
-The method described in [] is more efficient when computing the rates is a more expensive operation than performing the transition, while the method of [] is more efficient when the transition is the computationally demanding part.
-In our case, computing the rates is very fast, while the transition involves solving a Finite Element Method iteration, which is much more expensive.
+The class @ref mepls::dynamics::KMC implements the method described in @cite DFCastellanos_CRP @cite Castellanos2019
-Therefore, the MEPLS implementation (see @ref mepls::dynamics::KMC<dim>) uses the second method.
+ @cite Castellanos2018 @cite FernandezCastellanos2019.

 We consider an extra ingredient in the model of thermal deformation.
 As we saw in previous tutorials, after a thermally activated slip event occurs, other slip systems might become unstable.
 We consider that mechanically unstable slip systems become active much faster than the time necessary for a new thermal activation somewhere in the whole system (this approximation breaks down if the temperature is too high, specifically if the material approaches a point such as the glass transition in glasses).
 Therefore, before triggering a new thermal event with the KMC, we apply an athermal relaxation as in the AQS simulations by calling @ref mepls::dynamics::relaxation.